xcp-ng/xcp-ng-org/docs/installation/hardware.md

 #### Emulex Fiber Channel HBA/Storage Controller

-On XCP-ng 8.3, the `emulex-lpfc` RPM contains two different versions of the `lpfc` driver that are mutually exclusive (in the sense they cannot be loaded at the same time), `lpfc.ko` and `lpfc14.ko`.
+On XCP-ng 8.3 and starting with version `14.4.393.31-1`, the `emulex-lpfc` RPM now contains two different versions of the `lpfc` driver that are mutually exclusive (in the sense they cannot be loaded at the same time), `lpfc.ko` and `lpfc14.ko`.

 The following table summarizes which Fibre Channel HBA is supported by which driver: